warren-bank/fork-Xanado/doc/README.md

 `node js/design/valett.js` for help.

 ### DAWG
 The DAWG support is designed to be reusable in other games.
 It might be fun to implement Wordle, for example, or the word search game often found in newspapers where you try to make as many words as possible from a 9 letter anagram.
-The `js/dawg/explore.js` is a basic command-line tool for exploring a DAWG.
+The `js/dawg/explore.js` program is a basic command-line tool for exploring a DAWG.

 ### Public Server
 It would be nice to see a truly public server that anyone could sign in to and play against other random people.
 However this would have to be done with great care.